gromen/ksostrovia_new/wp-content/plugins/photo-gallery/readme.txt

 = Step 2:  Creating/Editing Galleries for the Photo Gallery. =
-2.1 On the left menu select Photo Gallery>Add Galleries/Images> Add new.
+2.1 To add gallery/album, on the left menu select Photo Gallery>Add Galleries/Images> Add new.
 2.2 Name.
 Specify the name of the gallery.
 2.3 Slug.
 Specify the alias in your website for the gallery.
 2.4 Description.
-Fill in the information you would like to share with the gallery.
+Fill in the information you would like to share with the website gallery.
 The description will be visible with some of the gallery views.
 2.5 Author.
 This indicates the author of the gallery.
 It automatically includes the name of the logged in user, who has added the gallery.
 2.6 Published.
 Choose whether to publish the gallery or to leave it for the further publication.
 2.7 Preview image.
 Indicate the gallery image which will be used to preview the gallery.
 If you leave it blank, it will automatically pick the first gallery image among the uploaded files.
 2.8 Images.
-You can add photos to the gallery by clicking Add Images button.
+You can add pictures to the gallery by clicking Add Images button.

 The Photo Gallery plugin is not using standard WordPress Media Manager, instead here you will be redirected to Photo Gallery File Manager.
 After uploading images you should mark them and press Add button.
 Photo Gallery File Manager